karimmerchaoui/us-neighbors-extractor/README.md

     <li><strong>Marketing Professionals</strong>: Identify and reach out to individuals who may be looking to fill roles within the industry.</li>
     <li><strong>Research Analysts</strong>: To conduct studies on property values and demographic trends in specific areas.</li>
 </ul>

+# Technologies Used
+- **Python**: The primary programming language for developing the application.
+- **Tkinter**: Utilized for creating the graphical user interface (GUI).
+- **Beautiful Soup**: Employed for parsing HTML documents and extracting relevant data from web pages.
+- **Requests**: Used for making HTTP requests to retrieve and interact with webpage content.
+- **openpyxl**: For reading and writing Excel files, allowing the application to save extracted data in a structured format.
+- **Regular Expressions (re module)**: Used for pattern matching and extracting specific information from text data.
+- **Threading**: To enable concurrent execution of tasks, ensuring a responsive GUI during data scraping.
+- **CustomTkinter**: An enhanced version of Tkinter that provides modern and customizable widgets for a better user experience.

 # Features